hreynier/mastersthesis/README.md

-# A Web-based Urban Analytics platform for Augmented Reality
-### Gif here!
-> XXXX Catchy tagline
+# Masters Thesis: Urban immersive analytics application using WebVR!

-This application has been developed by ____.
+This application has been developed by Harvey Reynier.

 ## Getting Started
 **Before you start, make sure you have node.js and npm installed globally on your computer.**

 **Step 1.**
-Clone this repo (and throw in a star too ;>), and navigate to the public_HTML folder that has been downloaded to your local repository.
+Clone this repo (and throw in a star too ;>), and navigate to the main folder that has been downloaded to your local repository.
 **Step 2.**
 In Terminal, Powershell, or any other command-line framework, run
 ```shell